Tips to Maintain and Update Service Line Inventories

 maintaining and updating your inventory

-Once a utility establishes the initial inventory, they’re required to update it annually for regulatory reporting.
+Utilities are required to update inventories annually for regulatory reporting.
 This involves identifying material classification of each portion of the service line, such as copper or lead, and determining the service line material classification of the entire service line, such as non-lead, lead, or GRR.

 A huge aspect of this classification process is understanding the historical context of each portion of the service line.
 For example, a galvanized pipe downstream of a previous LSL must be replaced due to the potential of lead scale buildup on the inside of the galvanized pipe.
 This requires keeping accurate records of previous pipe materials and replacements to ensure accurate classification.
 Some examples for classifying the entire service line, if your state is following the EPA’s guidance for classification, are: